Have you decided to start writing your book? Creative writing and the publishing process have changed forever.

-Writing and publishing a book today means you need the best tools
+Writing and publishing today means you need the best tools

 A lot of people have a great book idea.

 Writing and publishing a book with today’s technology is easy.
-All you need is the time to write and finish your book.
+All you need is a great idea and the writing time to finish your book.

-The reality of writing fiction books or a nonfiction book is that only outstanding books stand a chance of selling.
+The reality of writing fiction books or a nonfiction book is that only good writing and outstanding books stand a chance of selling.

 If you are new to writing and electronic publishing, it is a good idea to work on practising writing before you start your book project.

-It is not that successful authors today need to be professional writers, but writing good books does require competent grammar and writing skills.
+It is not that successful authors today need to be professional writers.
+But writing good books requires competent grammar and writing skills.

-But don’t worry.
-There are plenty of resources and tools available now for a new book writer to help you learn and improve your writing skills.
+There are a lot of resources and tools available now for a new book writer to help you learn and improve your writing skills.

 It might seem odd today to recommend that you read a book.
 But On Writing by Stephen King is still a great place to start for all new writers.